-Most of you business owners out there need at least two pieces of software to run your business: database software to keep track of customers and to market to potential customers, and accounting software to help you keep an eye on your bottom line.
-Unfortunately, a piece of software that does it all often comes with a whopping price tag and a very steep learning curve.
-As a result, maybe you chose to use ACT! for your contact management and something else - like Peachtree or QuickBooks - for your accounting.
-If you have larger accounting needs, you might be using BusinessWorks or MAS 90, 200, or 500.
+Most business owners need at least two pieces of software to run their business: database software to keep track of customers and to market to potential customers, and accounting software to help keep an eye on the bottom line.
+Other businesses make use of proprietary software designed for their specific industry to track anything from inventory to Internet leads.
+Unfortunately, a single piece of software that does it all often comes with a whopping price tag and a very steep learning curve.
+As a result, maybe you chose to use ACT! for your contact management and one of two other products for the other aspects of your business.